 |Elizabeth Peratrovich, tireless fighter|

 The risks facing a population may vary, but the solutions are the same no matter our ethnic heritage --- meaningful work and stable relationships.
-I would add the recognition of our self-worth being placed firmly in a Christian foundation; of course, in this realm, that brings its own history of pain and exploitation.
+I would add the recognition of our self-worth being placed firmly in a Christian foundation; in this realm, that brings its own history of pain and exploitation.

 |Some guy in Ketchikan|